 A Robust and Diverse Economy

-Privatisation and de-mutualisation under Conservative and Labour governments has reduced pluralism and left large businesses over-dependent on mobile equity capital.
+Privatisation and de-mutualisation under Conservative and Labour Governments has reduced pluralism and left large businesses over-dependent on mobile equity capital.
 This contrasts with the situation elsewhere in Europe, where family, mutual, municipal, investment bank, state ownership and stakeholder-based company governance systems foster long-term planning, research and workforce engagement.

 Over-dependence on mobile capital has had far-reaching consequences for the British economy.
 The tolerance of extreme risk-taking nurtured by shareholder-value ideology, highly levered bonuses and weak governance led directly to the banking crisis of 2008.
 It has also caused the loss of headquarters functions and skilled employment as companies, many developed on the back of publicly funded research, have been bought up by foreign-based rivals.

-The Radical Party stands for responsible economic management based on a vigorous, efficient, knowledge-based market economy with a plurality of forms of ownership, including private, equity, mutual and (where investment returns are long-term or strategic interests are involved) public ownership.
+Radical Reform stands for responsible economic management based on a vigorous, efficient, knowledge-based market economy with a plurality of forms of ownership, including private, equity, mutual and (where investment returns are long-term or strategic interests are involved) public ownership.
 A sustained effort is needed to re-balance the economy focusing on measures to address issues of governance, ownership and diversity.

 The first step should be to reform company governance by amending the Companies Act of 2006 to give directors a clear responsibility for ensuring long-term sustainability.
 All companies should be required to spell out, and take account of, stakeholder interests in major decisions affecting employees, host communities, customers and intellectual property.